Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

-The power spectrum is the mean absolute square of the Fourier transform, scaled by $k^2$, which defines the asymptotic slope on large scales.
+The power spectrum is the mean absolute square of the Fourier transform, multiplied by $k^2$ (to account for the volume element in Fourier space), which defines the asymptotic slope on large scales.
 On these scales, the Lorentzian rises more steeply than the \citet{Kazantsev1968} power spectrum, $P(k) \propto k^{3/2}$, and should thus dominate the power on large scales while it drops towards small scales as $P(k) \propto k^{-6}$.
 Due to non-linear interactions of wave modes, however, this power should cascade down in wave number space at a rate that is given by the theory of MHD turbulence, $P(k) \propto k^{-5/3}$.
 We supplement the Lorentzian by the \citet{Kolmogorov1941} spectrum and conjecture the following functional form of the power spectrum for intermediate times after small scales have reached the stage of non-linear evolution and until the magnetic and kinetic power spectra have reached equipartition at the kinetic injection scale,

 where $P_0$ is a normalisation.
 We adopt a $\rmn{tanh}[(k/k_0)^2]$ profile to cut off the turbulent power on large scales ($k<k_0$).
-The pre-factor $1/3$ ensures that both terms in Eq.~\eqref{eq:power_spec} contribute equally to the roll-over wave number $k_0$.
+The pre-factor $1/3$ ensures that both terms in Eq.~\eqref{eq:power_spec2} contribute equally to the roll-over wave number $k_0$.
 The $k^2$ scaling in the argument of the hyperbolic tangent matches the $k^2$ slope of the scaled Lorentzian on large scales, thus ensuring a smooth transition from the Lorentzian form factor to the turbulent spectrum on small scales ($k>k_0$).
 The left-hand and central panels of Fig.~\ref{fig:ps} show a comparison of kinetic and magnetic power spectra for a sphere of radius 1 and 5~kpc, respectively.
-The model of Eq.~\eqref{eq:power_spec} provides an excellent fit to the magnetic power spectrum at times $\lesssim0.5$~Gyr (with $r_0=0.4$~kpc at 0.4~Gyr, see Fig.~\ref{fig:B_3D} and Table~\ref{tab:fit2}) while the power spectrum is clearly inconsistent with the \citet{Kazantsev1968} model.
+The model of Eq.~\eqref{eq:power_spec2} provides an excellent fit to the magnetic power spectrum at times $\lesssim0.5$~Gyr (with $r_0=0.4$~kpc at 0.4~Gyr, see Fig.~\ref{fig:B_3D} and Table~\ref{tab:fit2}) while the power spectrum is clearly inconsistent with the \citet{Kazantsev1968} model.
 However, if we exclude a sphere of radius 1~kpc that hosts the central steep magnetic profile, the resulting magnetic power spectrum provides an excellent fit to the combined model with a \citet{Kazantsev1968} spectrum in the kinematic regime at large scales and a \citet{Kolmogorov1941} spectrum at small, non-linear scales (right-hand panel of Fig.~\ref{fig:ps}).